isonaj/anthonyison.com/source/_posts/refactoring-code-restructure-not-rewrite.md

 var gst = Math.Round(total / 11, 2);
 ```

-Finally, the tax calculation has a hardcoded tax rate and it's not clear that this is actually calculating Gst, so let's move it to a global Gst calculator.
+Finally, the tax calculation has a hardcoded tax rate and it's not clear that this is calculating Gst, so let's move it to a global Gst calculator.
 I'm also not sure how often Gst is calculated, but this provides a single location to update all Gst calculation in the case that the rate changes.
 ```csharp
 var subtotal = this.Items.Sum(i => i.Subtotal);
 var discount = Math.Round(this.Discount * subtotal, 2);